220124-JavaReactAzure/CupOfJava/standup.md

  - Achieve MVP and some bonus
  - try to get it displayed to html with some azure web services

-## Andrew Jacob
+## Austin and Jacob
  - Features should be MVP
  - validated enough and tested enough to handle a lot of common cases
- - secure and ideally free of bugs impossible
+ - secure and ideally free of (most) bugs impossible
  - free of major bugs
- -

 ## Scott and Lamar
  - Meet mvp
  - most testing and validation